A student recently asked a question accompanied by an image from there Psychology, Module 242 class.

 People With Anorexia Nervosa Come From Families That Are Competitive And High Achieving

-Research from ‘Causes of Eating Disorders’ notes that people with anorexia have families that are perfectionistic and strict.
+People with anorexia have families that are perfectionistic and strict.
 They might overly focus on success.
 Family members might ignore a child’s personal boundaries and only focus on external achievements like in getting good grades or sports.

 Many children in these environments will try to live up to the impossible expectations of their family by being extremely hard working, rigid and by being thin and attractive – but internally they may hate themselves.

 Since a child cannot live up to their parent’s overly harsh standards, some children will turn to controlling food.